ooz/blog/2018/upgrading-to-ubuntu-1804.md

 description: A little checklist when upgrading from Ubuntu (+ XMonad) 16.04 to 18.04
 ---

-So far I upgraded 3 out of my 4 Ubuntu machines from 16.04 LTS to 18.04 LTS.
+So far I upgraded three Ubuntu machines from 16.04 LTS to 18.04 LTS.
 Just my work laptop is left.
 A little checklist for future upgrades:

 ## Before upgrading